asus-linux-drivers/asus-numberpad-driver/README.md

 - Activation/deactivation of NumberPad by pressing and holding the top-right icon or another spot associated with the key `KEY_NUMLOCK` (activation time by default is 1s)
 - Fast activation/deactivation of NumberPad via slide gesture beginning at top right
-- A customizable slide gesture beginning at top left can be used (by default the key `EV_KEY.KEY_CALC` is transmitted to `XF86Calculator`, so that the preferred calculator app is loaded and responds to the system keyboard shortcuts - for example in [my toggling script](https://github.com/asus-linux-drivers/asus-numberpad-driver/blob/master/scripts/io_elementary_calculator_toggle.sh); the first slide gesture activates the calculator app and the next one closes it)
+- A customizable slide gesture beginning at top left can be used (by default the key `EV_KEY.KEY_CALC` is transmitted to `XF86Calculator`, so that the preferred calculator app is loaded and responds to the system keyboard shortcuts - for example in [my toggling script](https://github.com/asus-linux-drivers/asus-numberpad-driver/blob/master/scripts/io_elementary_calculator_toggle.sh); by default is NumberPad activated if is not already and the first slide gesture activates the calculator app and the next one closes it)
 - Support for field to be sent via unicode shortcut `<left_shift>+<left_ctrl>+<U>+<0-F>+<space>`
 - Smooth change of backlight levels (endless loop with customizable interval, default 1s)
 - Customizable default level of backlight (by default the last-used default level)